-Responsible Beginning Year BMP Targeted BMP ID BMP Description Department/ Measurable Goal of BMP Media/Category Audience Parties Implementation 1B Multi-media Education and outreach on Businesses, Planning Board Distribute a minimum 2019 (PY2) of two (2) educational methods stormwater management Institutions, topics of significance (including web and messages spaced at (including effects of lawn and distribution Commercial least a year apart care on water quality, illicit of print Facilities materials) discharges to the MS4).
-Educational topics will include but are not limited to those in Part 2.3.2.d.ii 2018 (PY1) 1C Multi-media Education and outreach on Developers Planning Board Distribute a minimum methods stormwater management (Construction) of two (2) educational topics of significance messages spaced at (including web and permit (including proper erosion least a year apart application and sedimentation control, attachment) permit requirements and design standards).
-Educational topics will include but are not limited to those in Part 2.3.2.d.iii 2019 (PY2) 1D Multi-media Education and outreach on Industrial Planning Board Distribute a minimum of two (2) educational methods stormwater management Facilities topics of significance (including web messages spaced at (including general pollution and distribution least a year apart of print prevention, illicit discharges to the MS4).
-Educational materials) topics will include but are not limited to those in Part
+BMP ID BMP Media/Category BMP Description Targeted Audience Responsible Department/ Parties Measurable Goal Beginning Year of BMP Implementation 18 Multi-media methods (including web and distribution of print materials) Education and outreach on stormwater management topics of significance (including effects of lawn care on water quality, illicit discharges to the MS4).
+Educational topics will include but are not limited to those in Part 2.3.2.d.ii Businesses, Institutions, and Commercial Facilities Planning Board Distribute a minimum of two (2) educational messages spaced at least a year apart 2019 (PY2) 1C Multi-media methods (including web and permit application attachment) Education and outreach on stormwater management topics of significance (including proper erosion and sedimentation control, permit requirements and design standards).
+Educational topics will include but are not limited to those in Part 2.3.2.d.iii Developers (Construction) Planning Board Distribute a minimum of two (2) educational messages spaced at least a year apart 2018 (PY1) 1D Multi-media methods (including web and distribution of print materials) Education and outreach on stormwater management topics of significance (including general pollution prevention, illicit discharges to the MS4).
+Educational topics will include but are not limited to those in Part 2.3.2.d.iv Industrial Facilities Planning Board Distribute a minimum of two (2) educational messages spaced at least a year apart 2019 (PY2)